blutz/ninteen-thirty-four/wp-content/plugins/redirection/readme.txt

 Full documentation can be found at [https://redirection.me](https://redirection.me)

-Redirection is compatible with PHP from 5.6 and upwards (including 7.4).
+Redirection is compatible with PHP from 5.6 to 8.1.

 = Redirect manager =